Debt Collection Agency Middle East: Creditor's Field Guide

 The Regional Landscape for Cross-Border Creditors

-A German machinery exporter ships 1.8 million euros of equipment to a trading group with offices in Dubai, Riyadh, and Doha.
-Ninety days after delivery, three invoices are unpaid and the buyer's finance director has stopped answering emails.
+A German machinery exporter ships EUR 1.8 million of equipment to a trading group with offices in Dubai, Riyadh, and Doha.
+Ninety days after delivery, three invoices are unpaid.
+The Middle East is not one market — it is a dozen legal systems layered over Arabic civil law, Ottoman remnants, Sharia principles, and in two cases transplanted English common law.

-The Middle East is not one market.
-It is a dozen legal systems layered over Arabic civil law, Ottoman remnants, Sharia principles, and in two cases transplanted English common law.
 The UAE remains the most developed venue.
 Federal Decree-Law No. 42 of 2022 introduced Article 62 payment order proceedings for liquid, documented claims.
 Alongside federal onshore courts, the DIFC and ADGM operate common-law courts in English with Commonwealth-standard case law.

 Which Jurisdictions Are Easiest for Creditors